 The Working Group will consist of 14 voting members, including the Chair, who represent diverse scientific disciplines and views.
-The composition will include seven federal members and seven non-federal public members.
-The federal members will consist of one or more representatives of each of the following: OASH, the Food and Drug Administration, the Centers for Disease Control and Prevention, and the National Institutes of Health.
-The non-federal public members will consist of representatives of the following categories: physicians and other medical providers with experience in diagnosing and treating tick-borne diseases; scientists or researchers with expertise; patients and their family members; nonprofit organizations that advocate for patients with respect to tick-borne diseases.
-One or more of the non-federal public members will be selected by the Secretary to serve as the Chair, Vice Chair, and/or Co-Chairs.
+The composition will include seven federal members and seven non-federal members.
+The seven federal members consist of one or more representatives of each of the following: OASH, the Food and Drug Administration, the Centers for Disease Control and Prevention, the National Institutes of Health; other agencies and offices of the Department of Health and Human Services as the Secretary determines appropriate.
+The seven non-federal members consist of representatives of the following categories: physicians and other medical providers with experience in diagnosing and treating tick-borne diseases; scientists or researchers with expertise; patients and their family members; nonprofit organizations that advocate for patients with respect to tick-borne diseases.
+One or more of the non-federal members will be selected by the Secretary to serve as the Chair, Vice Chair, and/or Co-Chairs.
 Individuals who are appointed to represent federal entities will be classified as regular government employees.
-The non-federal public members will be classified as special government employees.
-Invitations of membership will be extended to other agencies and offices of the Department of Health and Human Services and other individuals as determined by the Secretary to be appropriate and beneficial to the functioning of the Working Group.
+The non-federal members will be classified as special government employees.

 The federal members will be appointed to serve for the duration of time that the Working Group is authorized to operate.
-Participation of the appointed federal members will be at the discretion of the respective agency head.
-The non-federal members will be invited to serve as special government employees for overlapping terms of up to four years.
+Respective agency heads will have discretion on which federal member of their agency will serve as their representative on the Working Group.
+The non-federal members may be invited to serve as special government employees for overlapping terms of up to four years.
 Any non-federal member who is appointed to fill the vacancy of an unexpired term will be appointed to serve for the remainder of that term.
 A non-federal member may serve after the expiration of their term until their successor has taken office, but no longer than 180 days.